Seek and deliver better outcomes every day

 Learn how to change, innovate, and collaborate at work

-What is ‘mindset’ and why is it important?
+What is 'Mindset' and why is it important?

+When starting on the innovation journey, many organisations focus on idea generation and team methods to quickly implement new ideas.
 They often find that while they get lots of ideas, it doesn’t result in a long-term, sustainable approach to innovation.
 They find that:

 - The real challenge of innovation lies beyond the idea.
 As Thomas Edison said, “Genius is 1% inspiration, 99% perspiration.”

 - Using innovation tools and techniques alone does not guarantee an innovative outcome and does not ensure the successful introduction and adoption of ideas across the organisation.

 The Ontario Public Service recognised this:

 “We realised that our program was founded on the drive to innovate rather than the crucial foundation of embedding a culture that supports innovation.
 While many ‘quick wins’ and short-term outputs can be accrued, innovation is not likely to be sustainable… That lasting transformative change requires not just resources and support but a working environment and a workforce that has an intrinsic culturally embedded understanding and appreciation of innovation.”*

 That’s why we recommend a broader approach that focuses on mindset.
 It can include all your workforce and produces ongoing innovation and improvement.
 This approach encourages all employees to constantly review what they do and how they do it to create better solutions for the customer and the organisation.
 For most people, this requires a different approach to work ― not only performing job roles but also constantly improving and being open to change.
 While some employees may find this uncomfortable, when they recognise they have the opportunity and ability to have more control over their work, most employees will feel more satisfied and engaged.